jkarlin929/vue-mini-project/readme.md

 Vue CLI aims to be the standard tooling baseline for the Vue ecosystem.
 It ensures the various build tools work smoothly together with sensible defaults so you can focus on writing your app instead of spending days wrangling with configurations.
 At the same time, it still offers the flexibility to tweak the config of each tool without the need for ejecting.

 # Usage
+Vue uses an HTML-based template syntax that allows you to declaratively bind the rendered DOM to the underlying Vue instance’s data.
+All Vue templates are valid HTML that can be parsed by spec-compliant browsers and HTML parsers.
+Under the hood, Vue compiles the templates into virtual DOM render functions.
+Combined with the reactivity system, Vue is able to intelligently figure out the minimal number of components to re-render and apply the minimal amount of DOM manipulation when the app state changes.

+In Vue, you can use the template syntax or choose to directly write render functions using JSX.
+In order to do so just replace the template option with a render function.[7]
+Render functions open up possibilities for powerful component-based patterns — for example, the new transition system is now completely component-based, using render functions internally.[8]
 Usage: vue <command> [options]

 Commands: